 - in order for a preservative to be effective in skin care, it has to be a powerful anti-bacterial and anti-fungal agent.
 We believe it is not a good thing to put this type of agent on the skin on a daily basis, because of the potential to disturb the skin’s microflora.
-In the same way that ingesting low doses of antibiotics over the long term can change the intestinal flora (read more about this here), we believe the same could occur with preservatives present in skin care products, possibly causing skin problems in the long run.
+In the same way that ingesting low doses of antibiotics over the long term can change the intestinal flora, we believe the same could occur with preservatives present in skin care products, possibly causing skin problems in the long run.

 - standard skin care is an oil:water emulsion – a blend of 20-50% oil with 50-80% water.
 To keep the water and oil phases from separating, an emulsifier must be added.
-We have found no emulsifier on the market that is not derived from palm oil, which we do not use for environmental reasons oil (see our stance on palm oil).
+We have found no emulsifier on the market that is not derived from palm oil, which we do not use for environmental reasons oil (read how palm oil sneaks into your skin care here).
 Why is water mixed with oils in moisturisers?
 The active ingredient in a moisturiser is the oil – the water component evaporates after application to the skin.
 This is why the skin may feel dry an hour after you have applied a standard moisturiser which may contain up to 80% water.
 The purpose of the water in a lotion or cream is to dilute the oil so that you get a thin spread - the water is not retained in the skin.
-With our products, you acbieve the same effect by applying to lightly damp skin.
+With our products, you achieve the same effect by applying to lightly damp skin.
 The water on the skin helps to spread the oil thinly.

 - because our moisturisers are water-free, they are up to 5 times more concentrated, and you can use one-fifth the amount for the same effect.
 This saves money, packaging and transport costs while avoiding synthetic ingredients, palm oil and preservatives.